About the Criminal Justice Master of Science

 Buffalo State’s criminal justice program is the oldest such program in Western New York and its reputation extends across the state.

-At the graduate level, criminal justice students do an independent study and a master’s project or research project to gain real-world experience.
+At the graduate level, criminal justice students have the option to complete a master’s project to gain real-world research experience.